leticiawanderley/PowerBI-Angular/README.md

 # angular-powerbi

-Angular module which wraps PowerBI-JavaScript as service and adds a collection of components for each embedded type (Report, Dashboard, Tile, etc) which you can use to easily embed Power BI visuals within your Angular applications.
+Angular module which wraps PowerBI-JavaScript as service and adds a collection of components for each embedded type (Currently only Report is supported) which you can use to easily embed Power BI visuals within your Angular applications.

 ## Contents